 A soy-free option, seitan is pure wheat gluten.
 It has a meaty texture and can be sold plain or made into bacon, sausages, burgers and other meat alternatives.

 "Since all of the starch has been washed away during the production of seitan, it is a low-carbohydrate food that is high in protein.
 It also contains minerals, such as iron, selenium and calcium," Pine says.

-- 120 to 150 calories
+- 143 calories

-- 2 grams of fat
+- 2.4 grams of fat

-- 0 grams of saturated fat
+- 19 grams of protein

 There aren't any studies on seitan, but it's a good plant-based protein for people who are allergic to soy, Pine says.
 However, "if you have celiac disease or must avoid gluten due to other medical issues, do not eat seitan because it is made of wheat gluten," she says.

 Read more: 12 Tips to Getting a Vegetarian Diet Right

 Seitan can be marinated, sautéed, grilled, stir-fried or baked.
 You can use it in sandwiches, fajitas, chili or even as a fillet like a piece of meat.
 "Seitan is very forgiving.
 It's pretty hard to mess it up!"
 Pine says.
 So experiment and have fun.